salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.cancel.md

 # flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.
-To resume watching the cancellation, run "sf project deploy resume".
-To check the status of the cancellation, run "sf project deploy report".
+To resume watching the cancellation, run "<%= config.bin %> project deploy resume".
+To check the status of the cancellation, run "<%= config.bin %> project deploy report".

 # flags.async.summary